David Wood (mathematician)

 Wood is a Fellow of the Australian Mathematics Society and life member of the Combinatorial Mathematics Society of Australasia (CMSA).
 He was president of the CMSA in 2015–2016 and Vice-President in 2011–2014.
 He is a Deputy Director of The Mathematical Research Institute MATRIX.
-Wood is an Editor-in-Chief of the Electronic Journal of Combinatorics, Editor-in-Chief of the MATRIX Book Series, and an Editor of the Journal of Computational Geometry, Journal of Graph Theory, and SIAM Journal on Discrete Mathematics.
+Wood is an Editor of the Electronic Journal of Combinatorics, Editor-in-Chief of the MATRIX Book Series, and an Editor of the Journal of Computational Geometry, Journal of Graph Theory, and SIAM Journal on Discrete Mathematics.

 His main research contributions are in graph product structure theory, extremal graph minor theory, graph treewidth, graphs on surfaces, graph colouring, geometric graph theory, poset dimension, and graph drawing.